vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ### API client

-This project is the **_server layer_** that extends our [Server Middleware](../advanced/server-middleware.html).
+`api-client` is the **_server layer_** that extends our [Server Middleware](../advanced/server-middleware.html).
 It creates an API client (like `Apollo` for GraphQL or `Axios` for plain HTTP) that communicates with your eCommerce platform.
 It acts as a proxy between the users and the platform.

-Here, you will create new endpoints that accept parameters from the frontend and use them to fetch data.
+Here, you will create new endpoints that accept parameters sent from the frontend and use them to fetch or submit data to the platform.

 ### Composables

-This project consists of two parts:
+`composables` consists of two parts:

 - [Composables](../guide/composables) manage the state, prepare and send the request to the `api-client`, then save the response.
-If necessary, they also parse and format the response for getters.
+If necessary, they also madify the response to simplify getters.

 - [Getters](../guide/getters) extract information from the responses provided by `composables` in formatted and agnostic format.